4 Muslim men were killed in Albuquerque. Here's what we know about them

 Muhammad Afzaal Hussain, 27

-Muhammad Imtiaz Hussain had een living with his brother, Muhammad Afzaal Hussain, in the same apartment complex for almost five years and had never had any problems.
+Muhammad Imtiaz Hussain had been living with his brother, Muhammad Afzaal Hussain, in the same apartment complex for almost five years and had never had any problems.

 The brothers came to the US on student visas, studying at the University of New Mexico, and they would often take early morning or late night walks to the university library without any fear for their safety -- until now.